Moving always comes with its own set of challenges.

-There are boxes to pack, and new jobs to find, moving companies to hire, and loved ones to say goodbye to.
+There are boxes to pack, new jobs to find, moving companies to hire, and loved ones to say goodbye to.
 People rarely look back on moving day and say, “Remember how much fun that was?”

 It can be an especially stressful time if you have a furry friend for a roommate.
 Not only do you have to find a new home or apartment, but it needs to be pet-friendly.

-Plus, you want to make the move as easy for your dog as possible.
+Plus, you want to make a move as easy for your dog as possible.

-With a little bit of planning and some expert advice, moving to a new city can be as easy as a quick stroll around the dog park.
+With a little bit of planning and expert advice, moving to a new city can be as easy as a quick stroll around the dog park.

 Do a scouting report

 Whether you’re moving for a new job or just looking for a change of scenery, take the time to learn just how dog-friendly your prospective new home is.
 Not only do you want a location with ample designated walking paths, green space, and dog parks (Chicago and San Diego both fit the bill), but you also want to pay attention to local ordinances that might prevent certain breeds or sizes of dogs from living in rented or multiunit dwellings.

-If you’re thinking about an extremely dog-friendly city like Austin, consider using Rent.com’s apartment database which allows you to easily search and view pet-friendly apartments.
+If you’re thinking about an extremely dog-friendly city like Austin, consider using Rent.com’s apartment database, which allows you to search and view pet-friendly apartments easily.
 You can typically get a good sense of how much a town appreciates its pets by looking at the quality of pet-friendly apartments in popular neighborhoods.